talitahalboth/AoC/README.md

 #### Day 17

-Part 1 and 2: djikstra, change the count
+Part 1 and 2: dijkstra , change the count

 #### Day 18